th2-net/th2-docs/src/plugins/gridsome/plugin/th2-readme-pages/README.md

 # Readme pages plugin

-This adds content from markdown file specified in `readme` property of `DocPage` node.
+This plugin adds content from a markdown file specified in the `readme` property of the `DocPage` node.

-Technically, creates new `ReadmePage` collection, which overrides old `DocPage` document.
-All result pages are stored in `content/.cache`.
+Technically, this creates a new `ReadmePage` collection, which overrides the existing `DocPage` document.
+All resulting pages are stored in `content/.cache`.